This EITI Report covers Ethiopia's extractive sector in 2018-2019. It was published in August 2021.

 Due to the significance of the small-scale mining sector in Ethiopia, coverage of the companies with exploration licenses and small scale mining license holders will be one of the main challenges.
 A 2017 scoping study suggests a high level of enthusiasm among Ethiopian stakeholders on beneficial ownership.
 The main challenge will be to combine a significant awareness and training programme with work to build new systems and processes to collect and share the beneficial ownership information.

 Ethiopia EITI plans to organize, among other things, a workshop for relevant Government and non-Government entities on BO disclosure.
 Read Ethiopia's beneficial ownership roadmap below for more information.

-Ethiopia is a leading producer of mineral commodities such as gold, which accounts for over 80% of output, but also produces limestone, salt, pumice and tantalum.
+Ethiopia is a leading producer of mineral commodities such as gold, which accounts for over 90% of output, but also produces limestone, salt, pumice and tantalum.
 There is also significant informal production, with around 350,000 artisanal gold miners estimated to support a population of up to five to seven million.
 Per the 2015/16 EITI Report, more than half (52%) of Ethiopia's mineral production came from the ASM Sector.
 Ongoing exploration is taking place for oil and gas, although no commercially viable discoveries have yet been found.

 Ethiopia has rich deposits of coal, tantalum, iron, nickel, manganese, potash and phosphates.
 Gold and tantalum reserves are found in the South, West and North of the country.
 The oil and gas sector is still at the exploration phase.
 While largely untapped, resources are under development to help diversify Ethiopia’s economy away from agriculture.